eigenbom/avm/doc/design.md

 ## Why AVM?

-I designed AVM to simplify repetitive tasks, and because I wanted something like a "[numpy](https://numpy.org/) lite" for pure Lua.
+I designed AVM to simplify working with arrays of numerical data in Lua (a "[numpy](https://numpy.org/) lite").

 Lua has a concise syntax for operating on arrays, and so you should consider whether adding a new dependency is worth it.
 Take the summing of two arrays, for example: